 Epimedium pinnatum colchicum

 An extremely drought tolerant, dense, rhizomatous, evergreen groundcover native to northern Iran, Turkey and the Transcaucasus.
 This Epimedium spreads wide, up to 3 feet in 6 years.
+It spreads by rhizomes up to 8 inches in length.

 The foliage, up to 1 foot in height, is composed of 5 broad-oval leaflets.
 The deep green foliage turns to bright red during autumn.